 Direct Electron Beam Synthesis (DEBS) Process—Enables Utilization of CO2 to Generate Valuable Products

-In a project on high-energy systems for transforming carbon dioxide (CO2) to valuable products, GTI Energy is leading a team with IBA Industrial Inc. and the State University of New York (SUNY) to develop a direct electron beam (E-beam) synthesis (DEBS) process to produce chemicals using CO2 captured from a coal-fired or natural gas-fired power plants and methane (natural gas).
+High-energy systems for transforming carbon dioxide (CO2) to valuable products have been investigated by a GTI Energy-led a team with IBA Industrial Inc., the State University of New York (SUNY), and the U.S. DOE National Energy Technology Office (NETL) to develop a direct electron beam (E-beam) synthesis (DEBS) process to produce chemicals using CO2 captured from a coal-fired or natural gas-fired power plants and methane (natural gas).

-The DEBS low-cost, energy-efficient process uses a high-energy E-beam to break chemical bonds, allowing production of chemicals, such as acetic acid, methanol, and carbon monoxide, at near-ambient pressure and temperatures that offer lower capital and operating costs.
+The DEBS low-cost, energy-efficient process uses a high-energy E-beam to break and reassemble chemical bonds, allowing production of chemicals, such as acetic acid, methanol, and carbon monoxide, at near-ambient pressure and temperatures which offers lower capital and operating costs.

 Learn More